 This intake we’re proud to have over 80 students from 20 countries, representing 28 nationalities, and a range of sectors including energy, finance, nuclear physics, IT, medicine, engineering, oil and gas, consulting and more.
 The students expressed their motivations to advance their careers, change sectors, serve as role models for their families, and stay up-to-date with the current business environment.

-Day 1 – What does a Global Online MBA student and a chameleon have in common?
+Day one – What does a Global Online MBA student and a chameleon have in common?

 Dean Professor Francisco Veloso, and the Programme Director, Dr Paolo Taticchi, kicked off the week with an introduction to the programme, expectations of the students and how they will see their study progress.
 Paolo highlighted that while doing an MBA involves separate modules, the Global Online MBA has been developed with real-life business and leadership scenarios in mind.
 In particular, the students will be learning to broaden their horizons and open their thinking to real-world problems that are multidisciplinary and complex.
 However, perhaps most importantly, day one was a chance for the students to meet each other for the first time and get to know who they will be working with over the next two years.